LYxiaotai/MDIC3/README.md

 * The output of MDIC3 consists of two txt files:

-1) 'celltype_communication.txt' is the results of communication among different cell types.
+1) 'celltype_communication.txt' is the result of communication among different cell types, while the first column and the first row represent different cell labels.
+More specifically, the value in row i and column j indicates the strength of the communication signal sent from the i-th cell type and received by the j-th cell type.

-2) 'cellular_communication.txt' is the results of communication among single cells.
+2) 'cellular_communication.txt' is the result of communication among single cells.
+This is a file that only contains the numeric matrix of the results of communication results among single cells.
+If the value in row i and column j is greater than 0, it means that the communication signal is sent from the i-th cell and received by the j-th cell.
+If the value in row i and column j is less than 0, it means that the communication signal is sent from the j-th cell and received by the i-th cell.
+The absolute value of the value in row i and column j indicates the communication strength between cell i and cell j.

 Note that if users choose to calculate the GRN by using GNIPLR, the user can choose whether or not to save the GRN calculation results.
 If '-grnsave==TRUE', an additional txt file will be generated for saving the GRN adjacency matrix.
 Note that when the user selects '-grnsave==true', the GRN results file to be saved will be very large, a GRN file containing 20,000 genes may require 10G of storage space.
 We recommend that users select a storage location with sufficient storage space.